rmosolgo/graphql-ruby-doc-en/operation_store/server_management.md

 ### Deleting Data

 Clients can only _add_ to the database, but as an administrator, you can also delete entries from the database.
-(Make sure you [authorize access to the Dashboard](/pro/dashboard).)This is a dangerous operation: by deleting something, any clients who depend on that data will crash.
+(Make sure you [authorize access to the Dashboard]({{ "/pro/dashboard)." | relative_url }})This is a dangerous operation: by deleting something, any clients who depend on that data will crash.

 Some reasons to delete from the database are: